 What we don't like

 7. INNO Wedge

 The INNO Wedge series is known for its sleek design and aerodynamic shape, minimizing wind resistance and noise.
 These roof boxes offer ample storage space and are compatible with most roof rack systems.
-They feature dual-side opening, secure locking mechanisms, and are made from high-quality materials for durability.
+They feature dual-side opening and secure locking mechanisms and are made from high-quality materials for durability.

 What we like

 8. Rhino-Rack Master Fit